 Skype now features its own built-in recording function and though others may be more fully featured, it comes pre-bundled with the application, making it the easiest to get to grips with.
 Here’s how to use it:

 Step 2: Click the “+” icon in the bottom right-hand corner and select “Start recording.”
-A message will appear at the top of the window reminding you that the recording is taking place and that you need to inform the other party that you are recording them.
+A red dot and message will appear at the top of the window reminding you that the recording is taking place and that you need to inform the other party that you are recording them.

 Step 4: To listen back to the recording, go to your chat window using the icon in the bottom-right of the call window.
 The recording will be there.
 Press play on it to listen/watch it back.